getzola/zola/docs/content/documentation/deployment/netlify.md

 If you don't have an account with Netlify, you can [sign up](https://app.netlify.com) for one.

+Netlify has built-in support for the older version (named Gutenberg) but not for Zola yet.

-## Automatic Deploys
+## Automatic Deploys (*Gutenberg only*)

+> Automatic deploys based on environment variable are not available for Zola yet,
+> only for version <= 0.4.2 when it was called Gutenberg

 Once you are in the admin interface, you can add a site from a Git provider (GitHub, GitLab or Bitbucket).
 At the end of this process, you can select the deploy settings for the project:

- - build command: `ZOLA_VERSION=0.5.0 zola build` (replace the version number in the variable by the version you want to use)
+ - build command: `GUTENBERG_VERSION=0.4.2 gutenberg build` (replace the version number in the variable by the version you want to use)
  - publish directory: the path to where the `public` directory is

 With this setup, your site should be automatically deployed on every commit on master.
-For `ZOLA_VERSION`, you may use any of the tagged `release` versions in the GitHub repository — Netlify will automatically fetch the tagged version and use it to build your site.
+For `GUTENBERG_VERSION`, you may use any of the tagged `release` versions in the GitHub repository — Netlify will automatically fetch the tagged version and use it to build your site.